isomerpages/nparks-festival/_programmes/Pets & Wildlife/Pets & Wildlife @ Festival Site.md

 <br>

-* **Chat with a Vet** <br> Make an appointment with our vets at the festival!
-Aiming to educate pet owners on preventive pet&nbsp;care and inculcate the importance of routine&nbsp;veterinary care for pets,&nbsp;Pet owners can seek advice from the vets on pet-related issues.
+* **Chat with a Vet** <br> Come meet our vets at the festival!
+Aiming to educate pet owners on preventive pet&nbsp;care and inculcate the importance of routine&nbsp;veterinary care for pets,&nbsp;pet owners can seek advice from the vets on pet-related issues.

 <br>